-- The co-circulation of several lineages/variants in the community increases the possibility of the occurrence of mixed infections, i.e., the same individual is simultaneously infected by more than one of them.
-In this context, mixture of their genetic material might occur, resulting in a hybrid genetic profile, commonly designated as "recombinant". - O Currently, several SARS-CoV-2 recombinants have been described at a global scale (e.g., Delta+Omicron BA.1 or BA.1+BA.2), with novel designations being assigned to the recombinants with epidemiological/functional relevance.
+- The co-circulation of several lineages/variants in the community increases the possibility of the occurrence of mixed infections, i.e., the same individual being simultaneously infected by more than one of them.
+In this context, mixture of their genetic material might occur, resulting in a hybrid genetic profile, commonly designated as "recombinant". - Currently, several SARS-CoV-2 recombinants have been described at a global scale (e.g., Delta+Omicron BA.1 or BA.1+BA.2), with novel designations being assigned to the recombinants with epidemiological/functional relevance.
 In Portugal, the few recombinant viruses identified so far were detected in sporadic cases in the weekly random surveys.
-Among these, we highlight cases associated with the recombinants internationally designated as XM, XN, XE and XH, being that all are characterized by a hybrid genetic profile where an initial part of the genome corresponds to lineage BA.1 and the rest to lineage BA.2.
-In this report, it is also highlighted the detection of a potential recombinant between lineages BA.5 and BA.2.35, both co-circulating in Portugal for several weeks.
-Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1 and BA.2.
+Among these, we highlight cases associated with the recombinants internationally designated as XM, XN, XE and XH, being that all are characterized by a hybrid genetic profile where an initial portion of the genome corresponds to lineage BA.1 and the remaining portion to lineage BA.2.
+Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1, BA.2 and BA.5.